Lucas-Hume/Lucas-Hume/README.md

 Dynamic routing for:

-Home page
+-Home page

-Upcoming hiking trails
+-Upcoming hiking trails

-Completed hiking trails
+-Completed hiking trails

-Integration with the OpenWeather API for real-time weather data
+-Integration with the OpenWeather API for real-time weather data

-Trail data managed via structured JSON (location, distance, difficulty, elevation)
+-Trail data managed via structured JSON (location, distance, difficulty, elevation)

-Google Maps embeds for visual trail context
+-Google Maps embeds for visual trail context

-Modular services layer (weather service, trail service)
+-Modular services layer (weather service, trail service)

-Environment-variable–based API key handling (no secrets in code)
+-Environment-variable–based API key handling (no secrets in code)

 Technical Focus

-Backend logic and data flow over aesthetics
+-Backend logic and data flow over aesthetics

-API consumption and error handling
+-API consumption and error handling

-Template rendering with Jinja2
+-Template rendering with Jinja2

-Clean, readable project structure suitable for extension and deployment
+-Clean, readable project structure suitable for extension and deployment

 Why This Project

 This application reflects a real-world use case and was designed as a foundation for future enhancements such as:

-Elevation profiles
+-Elevation profiles

-Photo uploads
+-Photo uploads

-User-submitted trails
+-User-submitted trails

-Deployment to a public cloud platform
+-Deployment to a public cloud platform

 It serves as a flagship portfolio project demonstrating practical backend skills, not just isolated scripts.